Sir-Photch/JavaList/README.md

 # JavaList
-Java alternative to (ugly) ls-command on MacOS, and Linux
+Java alternative to ls-command on MacOS, and Linux

 This was intentionally meant to help me with my Java skills, but I liked the idea of customizing my own kind of "Finder" Its purpose is to make a less oldschool version of ls, with sorting by filetype and colors!